 All secondary nodes must be upgraded after the main server major upgrade to be able to process tasks.

 To upgrade nodes in a multinode setup to a major version of TeamCity, follow these steps:

 Start the upgrade on the main TeamCity server as usual.

 Proceed with the upgrade.

-Upgrade the TeamCity installation on the secondary nodes to the same version.
+Upgrade the TeamCity installations on the secondary nodes to the same version.